 3. Slow down (decelerate) the tempo just before impact with the ball

 4. Use a chopping stroke rather than a swing

-5. Maintain good balance on the feet from start of the swing to end of swing.
+5. Have bad to poor balance on the feet from start of the swing to end of swing.

 6. Over analyze every single movement with body, arms hands and feet throughout the swing

 7. Select the wrong club on each shot

 8. Overestimate ability

 Every good golf swing must include good balance.
 Maintain your balance and you can swing the clubhead to the ball with speed and accuracy.
 Lose your balance and the swing loses rhythm and falls apart.